Local government long-term capital borrowing

 Once the capital project (or a major phase of the project) is completed, a local government can convert its temporary borrowing into long-term debenture debt through a regional district security issuing bylaw.
 This security issuing bylaw provides regional joint and several liability, and provides greater assurance against default, reducing the risk associated with the debentures.

-This security issuing is undertaken through the Municipal Finance Authority, which pools all local government long-term debt and sells it through the bond markets.
+Security issuing is undertaken through the Municipal Finance Authority, which pools all local government long-term debt and sells it through the bond markets.

 The B.C. government further mitigates borrowing risk by capping the annual liability servicing costs (for example, interest and principal) for each municipality.
 Liability servicing costs cannot exceed 25 percent of eligible municipal revenue.